teamtomo/membrain-seg/README.md

 Membrain-Seg<sup>1</sup> is a Python project developed by [teamtomo](https://github.com/teamtomo) for membrane segmentation in 3D for cryo-electron tomography (cryo-ET).
 This tool aims to provide researchers with an efficient and reliable method for segmenting membranes in 3D microscopic images.
 Membrain-Seg is currently under early development, so we may make breaking changes between releases.

+## Publication:
-**Publication**: Membrain-seg's current functionalities are described on more detail in our [preprint](https://www.biorxiv.org/content/10.1101/2024.01.05.574336v1).
+Membrain-seg's current functionalities are described on more detail in our [preprint](https://www.biorxiv.org/content/10.1101/2024.01.05.574336v1).

 <p align="center" width="100%">